influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### literal

-A literal is value in an expression, a number, character, string, function, object, or array.
+A literal is value in an expression, a number, character, string, function, record, or array.
 Literal values are interpreted as defined.

 See examples of [Flux literals](/v2.0/reference/flux/language/expressions/#examples-of-function-literals).